-Helpful Tips from Lifebuoy for Fighting the Spring Allergies
+Helpful Tips from Lifebuoy for Preventing the Spring Allergies

 The warm days of spring are here again and as welcome as the warmth and sunshine might be, it also signifies the start of spring allergy season.
 This means that allergy symptoms, such as sniffling, sneezing and itchy eyes, are also here to stay that way for months.

 With spring rains, there's more mould growth inside and outside your home.
 Flowers, trees, weeds, and grasses also begin to blossom.
 And spring cleaning will stir up dust mites throughout the house as well.

 If you are one of those people with seasonal allergies or hay fever and are dreading the start of spring, here’s a relief – you can still venture outdoors this season and enjoy it too.
 Germ protection soap manufacturer, Lifebuoy, offers the following tips to help you minimise the symptoms of seasonal allergies:

 1. Know what you are allergic to